bancolombia/auto-sync-branch-action/README.md

 If you want to exclude files in your branch to be sync, you can create a txt file that contains those files, for example:

 ![exclude_file](./docs/img/exclude_files.png)

+This file can selected in the ours_files_list input

 ## Usage